NeerajSarwan/NeerajSarwan.github.io/_posts/2018-09-02-first-step-towards-ai-hard-coding-p.md

 - How to operate the shower knobs? - DC Motors
 - Well, How to coordinate different components?? - Duh.. you already have an Arduino
 - It will be fancy, if I could control the temperature? - Yes!
-- Dude, that’s genius, but how? – Hard code it. :sweat_smile:
+- Dude, that’s genius, but how? – Hard code it.
-- Can I name it Jarvis - Eh, **Know-it-all Shower** is better.
+- Can I name it Jarvis? - Eh, **Know-it-all Shower** is better.

 ### Know-it-all Shower